Greece: Screenwriters' Lab in Patmos

 - Explore Patmos island’s wild beaches, remote tavernas, blue coves and rocky mountain pathways.

-- Visit the whitewashed old city of Chora and the welcoming harbor town of Skala.
+- Visit the white colored buildings in the old city of Chora and the welcoming harbor town of Skala.

 - Visit the thousand year-old St. John Theologian Monastery, a UNESCO World Heritage site.